Permanent Connection to an NFS Server

 - Overwrite the contents of the field NFS Server with the DNS name or the IPv4 address of the server to which an automatic connection should be made.

 - Enter the desired path of the NFS share into the field Share Path.
-If you don’t know the name, you can also display a list of all shares of the selected server after pressing the button Select….
+If you don’t know the name, you can also display a list of all shares of the selected server after clicking the button Select….

 - Choose if macOS should handle the Mount Point where the files will become visible automatically, or whether you like to define a fixed folder which will be used for that purpose.
 In the latter case you’ll have to enter either the absolute Unix path of this folder, or —in case the folder exists already— you’ll have to navigate to this folder via the button Select….